 This Procurement Methodology will be effective from 1st April 2020.
 Prior to the acceptance of this V4.0 “Black Start Strategy and Procurement Methodology” by Ofgem, all decisions made will be in line with the previous agreed Black Start Strategy and Procurement Methodology approved by Ofgem on the 31st July 2019.

-.
+As noted in the Black Start Strategy, in lieu of a Restoration Standard we will be making procurement decisions on the expectation of complying to a standard that we currently work towards, however if the standard is approved, and it is sets out additional obligations, we may have to make decisions outside of this approved Procurement Methodology, particularly in the case of procurements events with published timelines.
+If this is the case, then we would amend the Black Start Strategy and Procurement Methodology appropriately as soon as practicable.

 This Procurement Methodology is made up of the following parts: